dsasp/Easy3DScoreSupport/en_help.md

 You must select a scoring system for the event.

-Use preselected default or tap on the pencil icon to show available scoring systems.
+Use preselected system or tap on pencil icon to show available scoring systems.

-Select one by tapping on the row.
+Select one by tapping on respective row.
 Tap 'Save' to save you selection.

 ### Course

 You can optionally add a course to the event, or continue w/o course.

 To add a course tap on pencil icon.
-Available course will show.

-Select a course, then tap on 'Save' button to save your selection.
+A list of previously defined courses is shown.

+The list is empty if no course have been set yet.
+Tap + to add a course.

+Select a course for the event.
+Tap 'Save' when done.

 ### Start Event